My Resume

 Redmond, WA

-• Contributed to design and prototype the programming model for a multi-machine, multi-tier network application development/deployment environment.
+• Contributed to the design and helped prototype the programming model for an Enterprise Platform as a Service infrastructure.

 08/96-02/00